 - Physician assistants

 You can file a medical malpractice lawsuit against any health care professional who causes you harm while you are in a patient-provider relationship.
 If you believe that institutional reasons are responsible for your injuries, you may also file a medical practice claim against the hospital.

 If you believe that any of the listed professionals caused you harm, speak to one of our Kansas City medical malpractice attorneys now.

 You’ll need to show a number of things to prove that malpractice was the direct or proximal cause of your injuries:

 - A doctor had a professional relationship with the patient.
 You must have been treated under the doctor’s care, not advised by the doctor at a social event.

 - The doctor was negligent or acted wrongfully.
 Dissatisfaction with treatment is not grounds for a malpractice suit.
 The doctor must have engaged in some act or recommendation that another doctor would not have reasonably recommended.
-A qualified attorney will be able to help you gather the evidence to prove discordance with a relevant standard of care.
+A qualified medical negligence attorney in Kansas City will be able to help you gather the evidence to prove discordance with a relevant standard of care.